HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # 2022-08:
-## -08-15:
+## -08-16: a BlownAway.ByTiddlyWiki ( BaByTw ) contest is an idea worth exploring.
-* Encouraging others to consider my interests in Identity Nanagement products
+## -08-15: Encouraging others to consider my interests in Identity Management products

 ## -08-14:
 * Linking more possible collaborators in order to build out an Adress Management network that is interested in the DefData ("Definitieve Data") aspects of DataIntegrity and Election Integrity.